reinterpretcat/vrp/docs/src/concepts/pragmatic/routing/profile.md

 If you don't pass any routing matrix, then [haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) is used to calculate distances between geo locations.
 Durations are calculated using speed value defined via `speed` property in each profile.
-It is optional, default value is `10` which corresponds `10m/s`.
+It is optional, default value is `10` which corresponds to `10m/s`.

 ## Multiple profiles